vipul2802/o365hq.com/content/blog/Office 365 Advanced eDiscovery.md

 A Working Set can include multiple collections of data.
 These collections are called *Load Sets*.
-Each *Load Set* represents an individual collection loaded into the working set, whether loaded from Office 365, Non-Office 365 data, or another working set.
+Each *Load Set* represents an individual collection loaded into the working set, whether loaded from Microsoft 365, Non-Microsoft 365 data, or another working set.

 ![](https://o365hq.com/images/469.png)

-When data is loaded from Office 365, you can compare Load Sets from similar searches to understand what data was added from each load set.
+When data is loaded from Microsoft 365, you can compare Load Sets from similar searches to understand what data was added from each load set.
 Select Compare Load Sets to gain further insights into differences in load sets within a working set.
-In many cases, organizations will need to include data from sources other than Office 365.
+In many cases, organizations will need to include data from sources other than Microsoft 365.
 In order to do that, Advanced eDiscovery offers a process for uploading that content.

 ![](https://o365hq.com/images/472.png)